MichaelCurrin/coding-blog/_posts/2020-08-14-what-is-a-makefile.md

 ## Make and Python

-You can also chain then together such that make fix effectively runs make format and then make lint.
-In this case, lint also calls pylint and flint targets defined higher up.
+You can also chain them together such that make fix effectively runs make format and then `make lint`.
+In this case, `lint` also calls linting targets defined higher up.

 [PyProject Template - Makefile](https://github.com/MichaelCurrin/py-project-template/blob/master/Makefile#L37)